azoth-lang/azoth.language.reference/src/capabilities.md

 variation constrained to prevent breaking constrained types (see [Constrained Types](#constrained-types)).
 The parameter is still allowed to start with any capability.
 This just restricts how that capability can be changed by flow typing.
-For example, the key type of a dictionary is declared `sendable independent Key`.
-Whatever the capability the key is initially declared with the constrained type `sendable Key` must remain valid for it.
-In the case of `sendable` this specifically restricts a `const` key type from being upcast to an `id` key type.
+For example, the key type of a dictionary is declared `independent(shareable) Key`.
+Whatever the capability the key is initially declared with the constrained type `shareable Key` must remain valid for it.
+In the case of `shareable` this specifically restricts a `const` key type from being upcast to an `id` key type.
 Just like with constrained types, it must always be possible for the capability to be upcast to the capability set, so only capability sets containing `id` can be used to constrain an independent parameter.
 It is important to remember that this constraint is *not* a constraint on which